Building Your Dry Eye Practice

 Dr. Henri Reis, MD, owner of Integra Eye Care Centre in Burnaby, B.C, created a Dry Eye Algorithm which was inspired by the DEWS II study.
 It begins with giving every patient a dry eye questionnaire to fill out which classifies which patients are reporting symptoms of dry eye.
 From there, the results of the questionnaire can then be implemented into the algorithm’s flowchart to determine the correct pathway to diagnosis and treatment.

 DED is a complex disease, with a wide range of signs and symptoms that need to be analyzed in a strategic and organized way.
 Using Dr. Reis’ algorithm is important, as it helps to prevent errors and oversights while elevating patient care and improving clinical outcomes.

 2. Advanced Diagnosis and Management Solutions

 I-MED Pharma has the quickest, most reliable and economical tools to help diagnose dry eye available for accurately measuring tear osmolarity and tear volume in your patients.

 I-PEN® Tear Osmolarity System

 One of the most effective ways to measure osmolarity (the concentration of dissolved salts in solution) is with the I-PEN® Tear Osmolarity System.
 The I-PEN®, used in conjunction with the single-use-sensors (SUS) is a hand-held, electronic device that measures osmolarity in approximately two seconds of contact with the eyelid tissue.
 No calculations are required.

-The I-PEN® Tear Osmolarity System is designed for use as an in-practice screening device, both for patients presenting with dry eye symptoms and for all pre-and post-surgical patients.
+The I-PEN® Tear Osmolarity System is designed for use as an in-practice measurement tool, both for patients presenting with dry eye symptoms and for all pre-and post-surgical patients.
 In addition, the I-PEN® Tear Osmolarity System is an invaluable asset for monitoring the progress of dry eye treatment therapies.

 The I-PEN® Tear Osmolarity System is for professional in-vivo use only.

 An important step in diagnosing aqueous deficient DED is to examine and measure tear function by absorbing the tears.
 The SMTube® is a strip meniscometry test used as a diagnostic method to measure tear function.